Skip to content

 • csrf_token — readable by JS, mirrors the CSRF token returned in the JSON body

-On every subsequent request, the session dependency:
+On every subsequent request, the auth dependency (via crudauth):

 1. Reads session_id from cookies